-Grants payable: GMF records grant expenses to recipients and corresponding grant payable at the time an unconditional award is committed/approved.
+Grants payable: GMF records grant expenses to recipients and corresponding grant payable at the time an unconditional award is committed through a fully executed grant agreement.

 Revenue recognition: Contribution revenue is recognized at the time an unconditional promise to give is received.
 Unconditional contributions received are recorded as unrestricted, temporarily restricted or permanently restricted revenue, depending on the existence and/or nature of any donor restrictions.
 Conditional contribution revenue is not recognized until conditions have been satisfied.